-In addition, the international student must possess an intermediate knowledge of oral French.
+In addition, the international student must possess an intermediate-advanced knowledge of oral French.
 The student can prove his knowledge of French by one of the following:

 - Completed one of the above programs in French;

-- Satisfied the language requirements of a professional Order in Québec.
+- Satisfied the language requirements of a professional Order in Quebec.

-Students may submit their application for permanent residence from within Québec six months before completing their program of study.
-The Certificat de Sélection du Québec (CSQ) is issued to the student upon confirmation of successful completion of an approved program of study.
+Students may submit their application for permanent residence from within Quebec six months before completing their program of study.
+The Certificat de Sélection du Quebec (CSQ) is issued to the student upon confirmation of successful completion of an approved program of study.

-To qualify under the PEQ, the applicant must be residing temporarily in Québec as a temporary foreign worker or as a participant in an approved work holiday program.
+To qualify under the PEQ, the applicant must be residing temporarily in Quebec as a temporary foreign worker or as a participant in an approved work holiday program.

 At the time of submission of the application, the temporary foreign worker must be employed full-time and must be in full compliance with the visa conditions of a temporary foreign worker.